dhthwy/r/README.md

 https://www.youtube.com/watch?v=yvwlEPyi6Y4&t=126s

-And they dirty pimps should be gettin HORSE DICKED up the ass too.
+And they dirty pimps should be gettin HORSE DICKED up the ass by the gandchaud too.

 Go for that balance benchaud.
 "